joekrump/joekrump/README.md

 ## 👋🏻 Hi, I'm Joe!

+I occasionally write things on https://josephkrump.com/

 ### TLDR

 - 🏗️ I design and build software with the team at [Walter](https://getwalter.com/).
-- 💪🏻 I've worked a lot with Vue, Ruby on Rails, React, AngularJS, and TypeScript.
+- 💪🏻 I've worked a lot with Svelte, Ruby on Rails, Vue, and React.
-- 🏋️‍♂️ I'm focused on strengthening my [Svelte](https://svelte.dev/) skills.
 - 🧪 I tinker with [Flutter](https://flutter.dev/) and mobile apps.

 ### Things I'm working to get better at